artemiusgreat/Terminal-Desktop/README.md

 # Configuration

 In order to connect to specific gateway, you need to provide relevant credentials by using `App.config` file in the `Client` project or directly in the source code.
-Example of the configuration file for simulation gateway below.
+Example of the configuration file for `Simulation` gateway below.

 ```
 <?xml version="1.0" encoding="utf-8" ?>